FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/10-Content Mix/10-Observing Changes and Key Takeaways.md

     - Git book
 ---

-# Validating Changes and Key Takeaways
+# Observing Changes and Key Takeaways

 Having produced our very own learning unit, now is the time to verify that its visual appearance conforms to our expectation by viewing it directly in the Git book.

-## Exercise: Validating Changes
+## Exercise: Observing Changes

 The steps that we need to execute in order to have the content published on the already set up Git book are: